Chaste/Chaste.github.io/site/content/docs/user-tutorials/RunningNodeBasedSimulations.md

 ```

 To visualize the results, open a new terminal, `cd` to the Chaste directory,
-then `cd` to `anim`.
-Then do: `java Visualize2dCentreCells /tmp/$USER/testoutput/NodeBasedMonolayer/results_from_time_0`.
+then `cd anim`.
+Then do `java Visualize2dCentreCells /tmp/$USER/testoutput/NodeBasedMonolayer/results_from_time_0`.
-we need to select the 'Cells as circles` option to be able to visualize the cells, as opposed
+We need to select the `Cells as circles` option to be able to visualize the cells, as opposed
 to just the centres.
-We may have to do: `javac Visualize2dCentreCells.java` beforehand to create the
+You may have to do: `javac Visualize2dCentreCells.java` beforehand to create the
-java executable.
+java executable if you haven't done that before.

 Alternatively, to view in Paraview, load the file `/tmp/$USER/testoutput/NodeBasedMonolayer/results_from_time_0/results.pvd`
 and add glyphs to represent cells.
 An option is to use 3D spherical glyphs and then make a planar cut.